Why GPs sometimes charge fees

 The Government’s contract with GPs covers medical services to NHS patients, including the provision of ongoing medical treatment.
 In recent years, however, more and more organisations have been involving doctors in a whole range of non-medical work.
 Sometimes the only reason that GPs are asked is because they are in a position of trust in the community, or because an insurance company or employer wants to ensure that information provided to them is true and accurate.

-Examples of non-NHS services for which GPs can charge their own NHS patients:
+Examples of non-NHS services for which the practice can charge their own NHS patients:

 - accident or sickness certificates for insurance purposes